MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/planner-sync.md

 ## View work orders in Planner

-1. [Create a work oder](create-work-order.md) in Field Service, set the corresponding work order type and save it.
+1. [Create a work order](create-work-order.md) in Field Service, set the corresponding work order type and save it.

-1. [Sign in to Planner](https://support.microsoft.com/office/sign-in-to-microsoft-planner-fe43c972-5a95-4071-86d4-423a64a3b21e) to find the synced work order will in the appropriate bucket based on the work order type.
+1. [Sign in to Planner](https://support.microsoft.com/office/sign-in-to-microsoft-planner-fe43c972-5a95-4071-86d4-423a64a3b21e) to find the synced work order in a bucket based on the work order type.

 :::image type="content" source="media/planner-board.png" alt-text="Screenshot of a board in Planner with work order type buckets.":::